mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 ### Method `create_htlc_transaction`

-Creates a transaction that lock a given number of coins or tokens in a Hashed Timelock Contract.
+Creates a transaction that locks a given number of coins or tokens in a Hashed Timelock Contract.
 Created transaction is not broadcasted by this function.